-Being a college student is about finding opportunities to learn about one's self whether in or out of the classroom.
+Being a college student is about finding opportunities to learn about oneself whether in or out of the classroom.
 The Office of Student Life works to provide co-curricular activities for those who want to be involved at West Liberty.
 Whether it is a student organization, Student Government Association, leadership programs, Campus Activities programs, or Greek Life, there is something for each student who wants to get involved.
 West Liberty has more than 50 clubs and organizations.
 All of these programs and more are open to all Undergraduate and Graduate Students.

-Campus Activities further seeks to provide leadership, involvement, and engagement opportunities for students in the planning, proposal, promotion, and presentation of a variety of activities.
+Campus Activities further seeks to provide leadership, involvement, and engagement opportunities for students through activities provided by the office.
 These activities are designated to serve the cultural, educational, and social interests of the WLU community.
 Campus Activities and the Student Government Association traditionally sponsor, plan, promote, and present several major events yearly.
 Some of these include TopperFest, West Lib Idol, Open Mic Nights, and Team Trivia.
-Involvement in campus activities can provide students a foundation for success, a passion for learning, and a commitment to responsible global citizenship while fostering creativity and service.
+Involvement in campus activities can provide students with a foundation for success, a passion for learning, and a commitment to responsible global citizenship while fostering creativity and service.
 Information is available throughout the semester through the Office of Student Life.

 In addition to programs and organizations, the Office of Student Life also monitors additional supportive services for all students.
 Those include a lactation lounge, veterans lounge, student food pantry & more.
-For more, information about those spaces, please follow the link: https://westliberty.edu/student-life/services/
+Additional information can be found through the student life website.